tessamcdonnel/STAT-217-R-Course/chapter3.md

 For this lab, we will use a dataset called `cdc` which contains data on the health of people in the United States.

-- there are 9 variables in the dataset
+- there are 9 variables in the data set
 - there are 20,000 subjects
-- this dataset is already in your workspace so if you type `cdc` into your console, the data will come up in the output
+- this data set is already in your workspace so if you type `cdc` into your console, the data will come up in the output

 *** =instructions

-- Use the `str()` function to find the variable types of `cdc`
+- Use the `str()` function to find the variable types of the `cdc` data set.
 - Click the 'Submit Answer' Button and take a look at the R output in the console.
 *** =hint
+Follow the format str(dataset) with `cdc` instead of `dataset`.
 *** =pre_exercise_code
 ```{r}
 source("https://www.openintro.org/stat/data/cdc.R")